MIKAJYT/next-kevlar/README.md

 # 🔰 Next Kevlar | Modular plate carriers

 A fully modular Kevlar & plate carrier system for FiveM.
-Designed to integrate with `ox_inventory`.
+Designed to integrate with `jaksam_inventory` and its `ox_inventory bridge` found in `__installation/compatibility`.
 Perfect for realistic roleplay servers that want immersive armor mechanics.

 ---